mjylha/kolikkocontrol/readme.md

         | sub             | pub
     ┌─────────────────────▼────────┐
     │  MqttService |   Publisher   │  Subscribes to thermostat's switch state topic, wites it to buffer (desired state).
     │              |    Service    │  Publish Command states to status topic (the actual state at the moment).
     │------------------------------│
-    │  input       │  output       │  Hold desired state and the output state in separate buffers.
+    │  Input       │  Output       │  Hold desired state and the output state in separate buffers.
-    │   buffer     │   buffer      │
+    │   Buffer     │   Buffer      │
     │------------------------------│
-    │  Command Collection          │  Coordinates execution of multiple Commands.
+    │  CommandCollection           │  Coordinates execution of multiple Commands.
 Reads desired state from input buffer
     │                              │  and publishes status to output buffer.
     │------------------------------│
     │  Command                     │  Individual processes.
 Support for 2 commands.
     └──────────────────────────────┘
         | start           | kill
     ┌───▼─────────────────▼────────┐
     │  Process (OS)                │
     │  (Miner softwares)           │
     │                              │
     └──────────────────────────────┘
 ```